8jigarpatel/jenkins-docker/README.md

 jigarpatel8/jenkins-docker
 ```

-### Running the container with nginx-proxy & letsencrypt-nginx-proxy-companion (see further below for proxy & companion)
+### Running the container with nginx-proxy & letsencrypt-nginx-proxy-companion (see below for proxy & companion)
 ```
 docker run -d \
 --restart unless-stopped \